Postpartum mood disorders are treatable.

 Asking for professional help

 is often difficult, especially with postpartum mood disorders.
 You don’t even feel like moving, Let me make it easier for you.
 Call me for a consultation.
-If you find that I am not the right fit for you, I will provide you with 3 other therapists who are likely to be a better fit.
+If you find that I am not the right fit for you, I will provide you with 3 other therapists who might be a better fit.
 As a therapist, I will not judge or shame you for the way you feel.
 Instead, I will validate your emotions and suggest tools which will likely help you to recover and feel like yourself again.
 If you and I agree, we may add EMDR therapy along with talk therapy.
 The sooner you reach out for help, the sooner you will begin to feel better.

 Let’s exterminate the gremlins–together!

-**Author and shame researcher, Brené Brown, likens shame to gremlins: fuzzy, creepy thoughts which have you comparing yourself and your situation to every other mother, seeking worthiness around every corner, and keeping your truth hidden.
+**Author and shame researcher, Brené Brown, likens shame to gremlins: fuzzy, creepy thoughts that have you comparing yourself and your situation to every other mother, seeking worthiness around every corner, and keeping your truth hidden.
 There is only one way to get rid of these gremlins!
 Expose them to the light by speaking your truth.
 I will not only hear your truth, I will also honor it.
 Together, we can tame the shame gremlins and build a strong connection between you and your child.